Updated: 2/7/2025

 Here are some examples of personality questions and why they would ask.

-Tell me about yourself.
+- Tell me about yourself.
 This is an opportunity for you to open up and demonstrate your elevator pitch.
 The interviewer wants to get to know specifics about you so they can know you a bit better.
+Use the STAR method (Situation, Task, Action, Result) to frame your answers with impact.

-What is one accomplishment you are proudest of?
-Interviewers are looking for a significant achievement and how you accomplished it, ideally via drive, grit, and self-learning.
+- What is one accomplishment you are proudest of?
+Interviewers are looking for significant achievement and how you accomplished it, ideally via drive, grit, and self-learning.

-What would your previous boss say about you?
-Interviewers are looking for a positive past relationship and experience w/ your prior company, or at least an honest, self-aware assessment.
+- What would your previous boss say about you?
+Interviewers are looking for a positive past relationship and experience with your prior company, or at least an honest, self-aware assessment.

 Digital Marketing Related Questions: